pentandra/spec/README.md

 ## License

-All specifications, vocabularies, ontologies, examples within this repository are licensed under a [CC0 license].
+All specifications, vocabularies, ontologies, examples within this repository are licensed under a [CC0 license], unless specified otherwise.
 Feel free to use any way you like.

 ## Pipeline